 When it comes to running a business, one of the most important aspects to consider is how people will be paying you for your products/services.
 The good news is, there are lots of payment options out there for small businesses so it doesn’t have to be difficult.
 In this blog we’re going to take you through some of the options available and give you some pointers when it comes to choosing the right system for you.

-As you go through the options, we suggest making a list of what’s important to your business, how your customers are likely to buy from you and what would make your life easier when it comes to accepting payments.
+As you go through the options, we suggest making a list of what’s important to your business.
+How are your customers likely to buy from you?
+What would make your life easier when it comes to accepting payments?

 Probably the least common way of accepting payments these days (especially post Covid-19) but still a viable means to collect money.
 Cash payments will be much more relevant for some businesses than others, for example cafes & shops will take cash every day (usually).

 Don’t forget that all cash payments still need to be recorded as income for your business.

 - Free to accept – although some banks may charge you to pay the cash in

 - You might have to take a trip to the bank

 - Will usually need recording manually depending on how you pay the money in

 Once you have a business bank account set up, you can ask people to make payments directly into your bank account.
 Depending on the type of account you have, you may have to pay per transaction but most accounts include transfers/digital payments in their monthly fee (or they don’t charge you at all – yay!).